'We are rookies': Day 2 of CDC vaccine meeting opens with a reversal and a surprise

 Earlier this year, Health Secretary Robert F. Kennedy Jr. fired the existing panel, installed during the Biden administration, and replaced them with his own handpicked roster, including five members he added this week.
 Some of those he chose have a history of being critical of vaccines.

+The outcome of that re-do was to change the insurance coverage of the MMRV vaccine for low-income children.
+On Thursday, the panel ended with a split vote: MMRV shots were not recommended, but they would be paid for by the government.
+Friday's re-do vote made it all align — not recommended, not allowed to be paid for.

-Then came hepatitis B. Although some on the committee seemed enthusiastic about pushing the first dose recommendation for hepatitis B later in life, after some discussion, there was a revolt against tackling the issue at all.
+Then came hepatitis B. Although some on the committee seemed enthusiastic about pushing the first dose recommendation for hepatitis B from birth to 1 month of age, after some discussion, there was a revolt against tackling the issue at all.

 "I move to postpone the question indefinitely," Dr. Robert Malone, an ACIP member and close associate of Kennedy, said.
 "I believe that there's enough ambiguity here and enough remaining discussion about safety, effectiveness and timing that I believe that a vote today is premature."